rowinbot/heroku-buildpack-static/README.md

     -----> Discovering process types
     ...

-The buildpack will detect your app as Static if it has the file `_static.cfg` in the `root`.
+The buildpack will detect your app as Static if it has the file `herokuconfig` in the `root`.
 For nginx, you can set custom nginx config as described for [heroku-buildpack-nginx](https://github.com/abhishekmunie/heroku-buildpack-nginx).

 Configuring Buildpack